duckduckgo/duckduckgo-documentation/duckduckhack/submitting-your-instant-answer/developer_checklist.md

      - Did you set `is_unsafe` to true?

 - Can this instant answer return an HTML response?
-     - Have you guaranteed that the response does not contain unsanitized user-supplied strings (e.g., the query string) which could lead to [cross-site scripting attacks](https://www.owasp.org/index.php/Cross-site_Scripting_%28XSS%29)?
+     - Have you guaranteed that the response does not contain unsanitized, user-supplied strings (e.g., the query string) which could lead to [cross-site scripting attacks](https://www.owasp.org/index.php/Cross-site_Scripting_%28XSS%29)?
 [The html_enc function is an easy way to fix this.](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/goodie/goodie_helpers.md#html-encoding)

 ## Spice